antaldaniel/ceemid_website/content/documentation/example/example1.md

 **CEEMID** is a pan-Euorpean music data integration system.
 It uses many data sources about the audience, the creators of music, music works and recordings, its circulation globally and its economy.

-CEEMID is using external and internal [https://ceemid.miraheze.org/wiki/Data_Sources] and [https://ceemid.miraheze.org/wiki/Metadata] to [https://ceemid.miraheze.org/wiki/Data_Integration] information from various sources, and to create timely, reliable, actionable statistics and indicators for the [https://ceemid.miraheze.org/wiki/Music industry], policymakers and [https://ceemid.miraheze.org/wiki/Music professional]s.
+CEEMID is using external and internal [data sources](https://ceemid.miraheze.org/wiki/Data_Sources) and [metadata](https://ceemid.miraheze.org/wiki/Metadata) to [integrate](https://ceemid.miraheze.org/wiki/Data_Integration) information from various sources, and to create timely, reliable, actionable statistics and indicators for the [music industry](https://ceemid.miraheze.org/wiki/Music industry), policymakers and [music professional](https://ceemid.miraheze.org/wiki/Music professional).

 ## Tip 1